jlemanski1/Tex/README.md

 ## Versioning
 This project uses the Semantic Versioning idealogy, a short summary can be found below, with more information found on the [website](https://semver.org/spec/v2.0.0.html)
-   ### Summary
-   Given a version number MAJOR.MINOR.PATCH, increment the:
-1. MARJOR version when you make incompatible API changes,
-2. MINOR version when you add functionality in a backwards-compatible manner, and
-3. PATCH version when you make backwards-compatible bug fixes.

-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
 - - -

 ## License